 Organizations – and the people who manage and lead them – shape our world.
 People who understand and master good management and leadership skills increase their effectiveness and thus, their ability to shape our world.
 Our purpose is to build students’ portfolio of management skills, leadership strengths, and stewardship strategies to enable our graduates, and their colleagues, to achieve greater success and to help shape our world.

 EMU’s mission and culture encompass the values of ethics, stewardship, and sustainability.
-Incorporating that culture and mission into the Masters in Business Administration (MBA) curriculum means that EMU graduates are uniquely prepared to offer leadership with compassion, integrity, and the highest ethical standards.
+Incorporating that culture and mission into the Master in Business Administration (MBA) curriculum means that EMU graduates are uniquely prepared to offer leadership with compassion, integrity, and the highest ethical standards.

 The MBA program strengthens students’ ability to analyze business situations and solve complex problems, as well as provide strategic direction to firms.
 Students will strengthen their management skills in accounting, economics, and financial management.
 Students will develop skills in team management, collaborative innovation, stewardship, and multi-cultural and global perspectives.

 Programs of study

 Designed with the working professional in mind, EMU MBA students typically join cohorts who take their core classes together one night a week.
 Classes are delivered in a variety of formats including lecture, case study, and group discussion.
 The program includes 9 prerequisite hours, and a 36 semester-hour core, including a 3-hour capstone course.
 The MBA is usually completed in two years.

 In collaboration with the Graduate Program in Conflict Transformation, the MBA program offers a 15 semester hour graduate certificate in Nonprofit/NGO Leadership.
 The certificate is intended for students seeking highly pragmatic, as well as marketable, training.

 The EMU difference